vinod-git12/Gif-App/README.md

 ## Post MVP

-- Adding a Subfilter category "Author" to be more specified on results.
+- Adding a Subfilter category "Category & Weirdness" to be more specified on results.

 ## Project Schedule